 Ensure your product states “microwave safe” or contains instructions for use in the microwave.

 “The important thing is to always read the labels of your plastic containers carefully before you put them in the microwave,” cautions Dr. Danoff.
-“If you are unsure, then it is best to heat your food in a microwave-safe container made of a different material, such as glass or ceramic.”
+“If you are unsure, then it's best to heat your food in a microwave-safe container made of a different material, such as glass or ceramic.”